UberGuidoZ/Flipper/ReadMe.md

-## Playground (and dump) of stuff I made, modified, researched, or found for the Flipper Zero.
+## Playground (and dump) of stuff I made, modified, researched, or found for the Flipper Zero

 **Looking for Infrared (IR) codes?
 Head over to [the IRDB](https://github.com/UberGuidoZ/Flipper-IRDB)!
 Just want to download part of any repo?
 [Try over here](https://uberguidoz.github.io/DownGit/)!**

-## If you're new to github in general, check out [this great guide](https://github.com/wrenchathome/flipperfiles/blob/main/_Guides/How2Flipper.pdf) from Wr3nch!
+## If you're new to github in general, check out [this great guide](https://github.com/wrenchathome/flipperfiles/blob/main/_Guides/How2Flipper.pdf) from Wr3nch

 -----